How Frequently Should I Visit the Dentist?

 Dental x-rays are used to highlight indications of dental disease as well as a litany of other dental issues that the dentist cannot see without the assistance of technology.
 Thankfully, dental x-rays do not pose any risks.
 The sole health risk is minimal in the form of exposure to radiation.
 However, dental x-ray radiation is so low that it will not cause harm.
 Furthermore, new technology decreases such exposure that much more.
 We are proud to use digital x-rays along with high-speed film that minimizes the use of radiation.
 Furthermore, our team goes to the extent of applying an apron with lead lining to safeguard the stomach and chest along with a neck collar to ensure the thyroid is not compromised.

 Tooth sensitivity is much more common than most patients assume.
 In fact, the Academy of General Dentistry reports upwards of 40 million adults in the country suffer from tooth sensitivity.
 Those with tooth sensitivity endure pain when eating or drinking items that are cold, hot, acidic, or sweet.
 This is the result of worn tooth enamel that exposes the dentin.
 For some patients, sensitivity results from the build-up of plaque.
-In other cases, fractured or chipped teeth, excessing teeth clenching/grinding, gum recession, and/or the consumption of acidic food are the culprit.
+In other cases, fractured or chipped teeth, excessive teeth clenching/grinding, gum recession, and/or the consumption of acidic food are the culprit.

 It is also possible that dental procedures are the cause of sensitivity.
-In particular, professional cleanings, crown replacement, and root planning have the potential to lead to sensitivity.
+In particular, professional cleanings, crown replacement, and root planing have the potential to lead to sensitivity.
 Thankfully, such sensitivity typically dissipates across the next month.
 If you have tooth sensitivity, reach out to our dental practice today so we can help you find the best possible treatment.

 Upwards of 40 million Americans bypass the dentist due to anxiety and fear.
-If you hesitate to visit the dentist due to uncertainty, share your feelings with the dentist and the practice’s staff members.
-Detail your concerns and the dentist will modify the treatment with your unique worries in mind.
+If you hesitate to visit the dentist due to uncertainty, share your feelings with the dentist and the practice’s team members.
+Detail your concerns and the dentist will modify the treatment with your specific worries in mind.
 It will also help to be mindful of your breathing.
 Breathe deeply, slowly, and regularly.
 Resist the temptation to hold your breath as doing so lowers your oxygen level and leads to panic.
 Some patients benefit from listening to soothing music while treatment/procedures are performed.

-Do not consume caffeine or consume sugar before your dental appointment as it will make you that much more nervous.
+Do not consume caffeine or sugar before your dental appointment as it will make you that much more nervous.
 Instead, consume high-protein foods to help you remain calm.
 It will also help to visit the dentist during a time of the day when there is minimal stress such as a weekend or early in the morning.
 If necessary, establish a hand signaling system with the dentist so you can communicate your feelings and worries by hand during the procedure.
 The dentist can provide you with dental sedation, such as nitrous oxide, to keep you calm throughout your dental procedure.

 Oral cancer typically develops along the mouth’s floor or along the tongue.
 Gum tissue cancer is not as prevalent.
 Oral cancer symptoms include but are not limited to:

-- Jaw swelling
+- Jaw Swelling

 Oral cancer risk factors include:

-- Human Papilloma Virus also known as HPV
+- Human Papilloma Virus Also Known As HPV

 The timely detection of oral cancer is imperative for treatment to prove successful.
 It is important to see your dentist regularly for a thorough oral cancer screening.